desenvolvedorIcotrade/App.bot/blog/_posts/2018-03-25-live-updates.md

 select it (from the drop-down menu to the right of the "Bump now" button) you'll receive dependency update pull requests in real time.

+We're keeping Dependabot's default update schedule as "daily" because for most use cases we don't think you want dependency updates in the middle of the day.
+Live updates are there if you want them, though.

-For now the "live" update schedule is only available for Ruby dependencies, but we'll be rolling it out for all other languages in the next few days.
+**Note:** For now the "live" update schedule is only available for Ruby dependencies, but we'll be rolling it out for all other languages in the next few days.

 🍸